-Healthcare Justice Starts With Us
+Healthcare Justice Starts with Us

-At Vituity we are committed to creating a more equitable healthcare system for all.
-We are joining crucial conversations on healthcare inequities, enforcing culturally competent care standards in our organization and actively creating pathways for future generations of diverse leaders.
+As a community, we are only as healthy as the most vulnerable among us.
+We strive to ensure that our workforce, culture, and business practices reflect and honor the diverse communities we serve.
+We are focused on eliminating healthcare inequities, enforcing culturally competent care standards in our organization, and actively creating pathways for future generations of diverse leaders.

 “As an African American healthcare CEO and emergency physician in an underserved rural community, healthcare justice is close to my heart.”